secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 Reimbursements for over $1,000 USD will be processed by the following:
 1. Team member fills out Growth & Development Benefit Form for over $1,000 USD
+1. Total Rewards will stage an Agreement form
 1. All parties will sign the document following the [approval flow below](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#approval-flow-for-benefits-over-1000)
-1.Total Rewards will notify the team member that all parties have signed the document and the file will be uploaded into their BambooHR folder
+1. Total Rewards will upload the signed document into the team member's BambooHR folder
-1. Once the team member completes the program, please send proof of completion to `total-rewards@gitlab.com` and `learning@gitlab.com`
+1. Once the team member completes the program, please send proof of completion to `total-rewards@gitlab.com`
-1. For reimbursements for conferences, workshops, professional membership, please also send the invoice to `total-rewards@gitlab.com` and `learning@gitlab.com` once you have signed up
+1. For reimbursements for conferences, workshops, professional membership, please also send the invoice to `total-rewards@gitlab.com` once you have signed up
 1. Once proof of completion and/or invoices are received, Total Rewards will notify payroll to begin the reimbursement process.
 Please see the below [table](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#types-of-growth-and-development-reimbursements) for what additional documentation may be required for reimbursement.
 1. **At this time team members will not submit expenses through Expensify for Growth & Development funds over $1000 USD**
 1. Once payroll is notified, reimbursement will occur in the following pay cycle for the team member